 As a twice-a-week scrubber, I found this information disturbing.
 After all, aren’t scrubs good for you?
 Don’t they slough away dead skin cells to reveal radiant baby skin?
 Dr. Howard Lancer, a Beverly Hills dermatologist, thinks so.
 In fact, he advocates scrubbing every day so that helpful active ingredients in moisturizers can penetrate the skin more efficiently.
 “I have all my patients get in the habit of using a physical scrub — what I call polish — every single day, as it actually teaches the skin cells to turn over more quickly, mimicking the action of youthful cells.”

 I called another Manhattan dermatologist, Dr. Dennis Gross, who set the tone for our conversation by declaring his passionate aversion to scrubs.
 “Scrubs are a primitive way to exfoliate.
 It’s like using sandpaper on your face.
 If you look closely at the sandpaper surface, you’ll see lots of scratch marks, and that’s what happens on the skin.”
 He agrees with Begoun that the inflammation and irritation triggered by scrubs can accelerate the aging process.
-Part of the reason scrubs may be so popular, despite their insidious long-term effects, is that they’re cheap and the aging repercussions aren’t noticeable until years, even decades later.
+Part of the reason scrubs may be so popular, despite their negative long-term effects, is that they’re cheap and the aging repercussions aren’t noticeable until years, even decades later.

 That’s not to say that people shouldn’t exfoliate.
 Chemical exfoliants like glycolic and beta hydroxy (also known as salicylic) acid peels are universally preferred by skin-care experts.
 Like scrubs, they gently encourage skin-cell turnover, but unlike scrubs, they’re generally very expensive.
 Take Murad, for example.
-The brand’s Skin Polish (a scrub) retails for $30, but its Radiance Peel (a chemical exfoliant) packs a $55 price point.
-Scrubs are affordable and often deliver immediate results — they’re the McDonald’s, if you will, of skin care.
+The brand’s Skin Polish (a scrub) retails for $30, but its Radiance Peel (a chemical exfoliant) is a hefty $55.
+Scrubs are affordable and deliver immediate results — they’re the McDonald’s, if you will, of skin care.
 But just as a juicy Big Mac delivers instant satisfaction but long-term negative consequences, so can scrubs.
 Begoun notes, “You might have heard that a scrub will help with collagen, but that’s like saying smoking a cigarette helps with relaxing.
 There are other ways to stimulate collagen without damaging the skin.”

 So, yes, to some degree, scrubs cause cosmetic damage.
 The severity of that damage wholly depends on how well your skin is able to repair itself, the kind of scrubs used, and the frequency and intensity of use.
 Despite their intimidating name, chemical peels are, in fact, less damaging, so we’ve rounded up a few you should consider.
-Click the slideshow for the best scrub alternatives, including peels and chemical exfoliants.

-A Peel that Smells Delicious
+A Peel That Smells Delicious

 If peels had taglines, Korres’s Vitamin C Petal Peel’s would read: “But, wait, there’s more!”
-In addition to exfoliating skin to reveal a brighter, more refreshed-looking complexion, the alpha hydroxy acid peel is packaged with a moisturizing mask that goes on as soon as the peel has dried on your face (about 30 seconds).
+In addition to exfoliating skin to reveal a brighter, complexion, the alpha hydroxy acid peel is packaged with a moisturizing mask that goes on as soon as the peel has dried on your face (about 30 seconds).
 The two-pronged approach leads to soft and dewy skin in a matter of minutes.

 A Peel You Take to Bed

 You’ll need to wait a cool month before you can experience the full effects of this gradual peel.
 Formulated to release slowly so that it won’t irritate fussy skin, Kate Somerville’s RetAsphere Micro Peel gradually delivers glycolic and lactic acid each night.
-By week two you should notice smoother skin, and by month’s end, the creamy peel, which can double as a night cream, will all but dissolve pesky dark marks and acne scars.
+By week two you should notice smoother skin, and by month’s end, the creamy peel, which can double as a night cream, will dissolve pesky dark marks and acne scars.

-A Peel that’s Heavy-Duty
+A Peel That’s Heavy-Duty

-A Peel that Won’t Cost a Fortune
+A Peel That Won’t Cost a Fortune

-A Peel that Also Fights Acne
+A Peel That Also Fights Acne

-A Peel that’s Whole Foods–Approved
+A Peel That’s Whole Foods–Approved